mike-sole/machine-learning-building-blocks/_posts/2024-04-06-1_weighted_sum.md

 $$(1 * 10) + (5 * 5) + (10 * 7) = 10 + 25 + 70 = 105$$

-The movie with the highest weighted sum is movie A with 195, therefore it has a higher correlation with Mike's preferences.
+The movie with the highest weighted sum is movie A with 195, therefore it has a higher similarity with Mike's preferences.

 ## Code